 You are serving our country, and we applaud you.
 You are building honor, character, dignity, and respect with every day you spend as an enlisted member of the United States military.
 What more could you want?
 Well, maybe you’d also like more education.
-Active military personnel qualify for perhaps the most comprehensive package of educational assistance available.
+Active military personnel qualifies for perhaps the most comprehensive package of educational assistance available.
 Take advantage of the benefits, and begin your educational journey today.

 The G. I. Bill